Query API

 • search - full text search

-In PostgreSQL and MYSQL, you can use the contains, contained_by and filter options in JSONField:
+In PostgreSQL and MYSQL, you can use the contains, contained_by and filter options in JSONField.
+The filter option allows you to filter the JSON object by its keys and values.

 class JSONModel: